HabibKhan1/Shtory/README.md

 - We are planning to add files to store progress.

 # Additional notes
-- We haven't added the "shtory" executable file yet, mentioned in the [Starting](https://github.com/HabibKhan1/Shtory/blob/main/README.md#intro) section.
+- We haven't added the "shtory" executable file yet.
 - Please note that this is all BETA!